hortongn/GitHub_Code_of_Conduct_Identifier/README.md

 ### Procedure

+The following procedure was used to generate the results for the study.

+set up codes of conduct

-1. Click the `REPOSITORY SETS` navivation link
+1. Clicked the `REPOSITORY SETS` navivation link
-1. On the Repository Sets page, click the `Create New Repository Set` button
+1. On the Repository Sets page, clicked the `Create New Repository Set` button.
 1. On the New Repository Set page
-    * Enter a name for the new set
+    * Entered the name "Open source sample set" for the new set
-    * Paste in a list of GitHub repositories in login/name format (a sample list of repositories can be found at ...)
+    * Pasted in a list of GitHub repositories in login/name format (the list of repositories can be found at ...)
-    * Click the `Create Repository Set` button
+    * Clicked the `Create Repository Set` button.
+The application created a new "set" that includes all of the entered GitHub repositories.
-1. On the Repository Set page you will see the list of the GitHub repositories you added.
-Click the "Run this set" button
+1. On the Repository Set page, clicked the "Run this set" button.
+The application created a new background job to find codes of conduct for each GitHub repository in the set.
+The job called two services:
+    * search for text

-* Step by step
+    * search by file name
-  * the workflow
-    * create a set
-    * run the service
-    * view the COCs
+1. After XXX hours, reloaded the "Codes Of Conduct for Set Open source sample set" page.
+XXX codes of conduct were listed on the page.
-    * view stats
+1. View stats
-* how long it took
-* when it was run

 ## Limitations and Implications